janelia-arduino/arduino-libraries/README.md

 arduino-libraries
 =================

-Libraries for use with Arduino hardware.
+C++ libraries for running on Arduino hardware.

 Install symbolic library links into the default sketchbook directory using python: